 All students study Science from Year 7 to Year 11.
-GCSE is a three year programme; Year 9 students follow AQA GCSE trilogy science course, covering components of biology, chemistry and physics.
+GCSE is a three-year programme following the AQA exam board.
+At CBSC we offer three tiers for science - Separate Science (higher tier only) and Combined Science (higher tier and foundation tier), covering components of biology, chemistry and physics.
 GCSE Science encourages students to be inspired, motivated and challenged by following a broad, coherent and practical course of study.
 They provide insight into and experience of how science works, stimulating students' curiosity and encouraging them to engage with science in their everyday lives and to make informed choices about further study and career choices.